emwu1024/resippy/README.md

 13. Found a good resource for creating animations: https://webcode.tools/css-generator/keyframe-animation
 14. Following this tutorial for creating a toggle button: https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_switch
 15. Learnt how to use interface for prop type declaration: https://www.reddit.com/r/reactjs/comments/wjq51d/is_reactfc_not_recommended_what_are_other/ AND https://medium.com/@jeffbutsch/typescript-interface-functions-c691a108e3f1
+16. Researched image storage types, ended up wanting to use Amazon S3 but was concerned about surprise billing horror stories and opted for local storage for now.
+17. Currently following this multer MERN tutorial: https://www.youtube.com/watch?v=srPXMt1Q0nY - really brilliantly explained